What are the benefits of using time tracking for construction and real estate businesses?

 Cost rates contain the employee hourly rate (based on the salary) and the general expenses hourly rate.
 Time tracking platforms calculate cost rates for different projects and clients automatically by accounting for these rates.

 Timesheets are one of the time tracking software’s major features.
 They are crucial when it comes to working hours confirmation, tracking time off and breaks as well as overtime.
 A timesheet is necessary for salary payment in some countries.

-There are many timesheet templates and pre-made models you can use.
+There are many timesheet templates and pre-made models you can use (daily, weekly etc.).
 However, if your business model requires an accurate timesheet for full-time equivalents, you should either create your own template or find one that contains the following fields: